Hazomatic – Theatrical Haze, Measured

 Interested?
-Hazomatic is beta testing.. get in touch at hazomatic@lovely.lighting
+Hazomatic is running a TestFlight program for macOS.. get in touch at hazomatic@lovely.lighting

 Get the real-world stats continuously updated on your magic sheets.